Grocery Logo Ideas:

 This duotone icon uses primary red and neutral white to pop against the blue background, conveying energy, simplicity, and professionalism.
 The bag of fresh produce looks deliciously enticing and highlights the variety of your produce.
 The weighty navy Pridi typeface is sophisticated and bold.

 This design uses the complementary colors of red and green against a clear background for a timeless and captivating impression.
-The clever chili and leaf icon conveys freshness and variety, while the Kanit typeface adds a sense of energy and power to the understated design.
+The clever chili and leaf icon conveys freshness and flavor, while the Kanit typeface adds a sense of energy and power to the understated design.

-The bright colors of the produce in this icon are eye-catching and convey ripeness.
+The bright colors of the produce in this icon are eye-catching and symbolize ripeness.
 The imagery suggests variety and flavor, and pairs well with the grounding earthy brown text.
 The Marko One typeface has subtle character details that give this logo an enchanting but professional appeal.

 How can I make a grocery store logo?